 You can ask us to stop sending you newsletters and marketing messages at any time by:

-● following the opt out links on any marketing message sent to you
+- following the opt out (unsubscribe) link on any marketing message sent to you

-● if you are a member, you can contact us at firstname.lastname@example.org
+- if you are a member, contacting us at firstname.lastname@example.org

-Where you opt out of receiving these newsletters and/or marketing messages, we will still need to retain and use personal information for other purposes (such as making bookings and other transactions).
+Where you opt out of receiving these newsletters and/or marketing messages, we keep a record of this so that we don't contact you again.
+We may also need to retain and use your personal data for other purposes (such as making bookings and other financial transactions).

 Request access to your personal data (commonly known as a 'data subject access request').
 This enables you to receive a copy of the personal data we hold about you and to check that we are processing it lawfully.